 History of Robinson Library

-The Robinson Library stands as a monument to SLUH's commitment to the City of St. Louis as well as Dr. James Robinson's commitment to SLUH.
+The Robinson Library stands as a monument to the commitment of St. Louis U. High to the City of St. Louis, as well as Dr. James Robinson's commitment to SLUH.

 A special issue of the Prep News in April 1972 commemorated the construction of a new SLUH library.
 "Quite modish in appearance and very fetching," it replaced the old library located on the second floor in the northwest corridor of the school building.
-This major improvement to the school's physical plant confirmed SLUH's decision to remain in the City of St. Louis as many other institutions moved to the suburbs.
-The library's construction was financed by contributions from alumni, the Fathers and Mothers Clubs, the Student Council, the proceeds from two Cashbahs, and the Backer Endowment.
+This major improvement to the school physical plant confirmed the SLUH decision to remain in the city of St. Louis while many other institutions moved to the suburbs.
+Construction of the library was financed by contributions from alumni, the Fathers and Mothers Clubs, the Student Council, the proceeds from two Cashbahs, and the Backer Endowment.

 In 1983, the library was formally named in honor of Dr. James Robinson '32, a longtime SLUH faculty member and school benefactor.
-Robinson taught history at his alma mater for forty-two years.
+Robinson taught history at SLUH for 42 years.
 He was a pioneer in bringing the SLU 1818 college credit program to the Social Studies Department at SLUH, starting in 1962, Robinson was also a baseball scout for the St. Louis Cardinals and Chicago White Sox, and he coached baseball at SLUH for many years.

 Fr.
 Cummings, though grateful for Robinson's generosity, noted that "his major investment in the school was to educate four decades of students.
 He never missed an alumni reunion.
 That's why I'll miss him the most.
 He was a living embodiment of the tradition and history of the school."

-(excerpted from To God, With Gratitude: 200 Years of SLUH by Frank Kovarik '94)
+(excerpted with edits from To God, With Gratitude: 200 Years of SLUH by Frank Kovarik '94)